The degree of a finite set of words: Automata

-The statement above is false if $X$ is not the minimal generating set of $X^*$, as shown by the following example. \begin{example} Let $X=\{a,a^2\}$.
-There is no sharp reduction from the automaton of Figure~\ref{figureFibo} to the one-state automaton recognizing $X^*=a^*$. \end{example} The statement is also false if the automaton $\B$ does not recognize $X^*$ with multiplicities, as shown by the following example. \begin{example} Let $X=\{a^2\}$.
+The statement is also false if the automaton $\B$ recognizes $X^*$, but does not recognize $X^*$ with multiplicities, as shown by the following example.

+\begin{example} Let $X=\{a^2\}$.
 The flower automaton of $X$ is represented in Figure~\ref{figureNoRed} on the left.
-There is no reduction to the automaton represented on the right which recognizes also $X^*$ (but not with muliplicities).
+There is no reduction to the automaton represented on the right which also recognizes $X^*$ (but not with multiplicities).

 \end{example}